vippium/vBlockTube/README.md

 - **2333** - Opens a dialog box with some options.
 Just make your preference.
 - **2444** - Opens a dialog with information of your preference.
 - **2555** - It'll allow you to reset all your configurations in one click.
+- **2666** - Provide options to hide/unhide buttons from Watch page.

 ---
 ### Script functionality